rio-ke/workman/AWS/Ec2/mount-vol.md

 * Note the name of the newly attached volume (e.g., /dev/xvdf).
 ```
-Run the following command Format the disk and To make a File System:
+Run the following command Format the disk and then utilized to make a file system :

 Do not use this command while restoring snapshots